-Because occupations involving physical labor dominate the local economy, Crosby is generally considered to be a blue-collar town.
-39.57% of the Crosby workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Crosby is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Crosby who work in sales jobs (16.05%), office and administrative support (10.04%), and food service (9.70%).
+Crosby is a blue-collar town, with 48.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Crosby is a town of transportation and shipping workers, professionals, and service providers.
+There are especially a lot of people living in Crosby who work in food service (10.21%), teaching (8.82%), and office and administrative support (6.66%).

-The rate of college-level education in Crosby is quite a bit lower than the national average among all cities of 21.84%: just 10.82% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Crosby with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.18% of adults in Crosby have a bachelor's degree or advanced degree.

-Crosby is a very ethnically-diverse town.
+Crosby is an extremely ethnically-diverse town.
 The people who call Crosby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crosby residents report their race to be White, followed by Black or African-American.
 Crosby also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.76% of the town’s residents.
-Important ancestries of people in Crosby include German, Irish, African, and French .
+People of Hispanic or Latino origin account for 36.90% of the town’s residents.
+Important ancestries of people in Crosby include English, Irish, German, French, and African.

 The most common language spoken in Crosby is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.